-Upon graduation, students will either be going to graduate school or starting a career, so it’s vital to find out what the institution is doing to prepare them for one of these two opportunities.
+Upon graduation, you will either be going to graduate school or starting a career, so it’s vital to find out what the institution does to prepare you for one of these two opportunities.

 “Make sure the school has a strong academic advising program to help students navigate their options, supplemented by a robust career development office to help counsel students on job-hunting techniques and assist in locating internships and other opportunities,” Scott says.